Real-IAD Variety: Pushing Industrial Anomaly Detection Dataset to a Modern Era: Related Work

 \subsection{Unsupervised Anomaly Detection}

-Traditional unsupervised anomaly detection (UAD) algorithms have predominantly focused on single-class, single-view 2D images, training separate models for each object category using exclusively normal samples.
-These methods are typically categorized into three paradigms: (1) Discriminative methods (\eg, CutPaste~\cite{cutpaste}, DRAEM~\cite{draem}, and SimpleNet~\cite{simplenet}), which learn decision boundaries by distinguishing normal data from synthetically generated anomalies; (2) Reconstruction-based methods (\eg, DAE~\cite{dae}, O-CGAN~\cite{ocrgan}, and RD~\cite{rd}), which operate under the assumption that anomalous regions exhibit higher reconstruction errors compared to normal patterns; (3) Embedding-based methods (\eg, PatchCore~\cite{patchcore}, CFA~\cite{cfa}, and CSFlow~\cite{csflow}), which model the distribution of normal feature representations in a frozen or learned embedding space.
-While these approaches have achieved notable success in single-class scenarios, their scalability to multi-class and cross-domain settings remains limited, motivating the development of unified detection frameworks.
+Traditional unsupervised anomaly detection (UAD) algorithms \gbb{typically focuses} on single-class, single-view 2D images, \gbb{where models are trained independently} for each object category using only normal samples.
+These methods are generally categorized into three paradigms: (1) Discriminative methods (\eg, CutPaste~\cite{cutpaste}, DRAEM~\cite{draem}, and SimpleNet~\cite{simplenet}), which learn decision boundaries by distinguishing normal data from synthetically generated anomalies; (2) Embedding-based methods (\eg, PatchCore~\cite{patchcore}, CFA~\cite{cfa}, and CSFlow~\cite{csflow}), which model the distribution of normal feature representations in a frozen or learned embedding space.
+While these approaches have achieved notable success in single-class scenarios, their scalability to multi-class and cross-domain settings remains limited, motivating the development of unified detection frameworks; (3) Reconstruction-based methods (\eg, DAE~\cite{dae}, \gbb{OCR-GAN}~\cite{ocrgan}, and RD~\cite{rd}), which operate under the assumption that anomalous regions exhibit higher reconstruction errors compared to normal patterns.

-\subsection{Multi-class Unsupervised AD}
+\subsection{Multi-Class Unsupervised AD}

-To systematically evaluate the generalization capabilities of single-modality IAD models, the multi-class unsupervised anomaly detection (MUAD) setting was first introduced in UniAD~\cite{uniad}.
-This paradigm challenges models to train on all object categories within a dataset simultaneously, employing a single unified model for both training and inference.
-MUAD benchmarks encompass both traditional UAD methods, such as DRAEM~\cite{draem}, SimpleNet~\cite{simplenet}, CFA~\cite{cfa}, CFLOW-AD~\cite{cflow}, and RD~\cite{rd}—and methods explicitly designed for unified training, including UniAD~\cite{uniad}, OneNIP~\cite{gao2024onenip}, MambaAD~\cite{mambaad}, DesTSeg~\cite{destseg}, and Dinomaly~\cite{guo2025dinomaly}.
+\gbb{The Multi-class Unsupervised Anomaly Detection (MUAD) setting, pioneered by UniAD~\cite{uniad}, requires a single unified model to handle training and inference across multiple categories simultaneously.} MUAD benchmarks encompass both traditional UAD methods, such as DRAEM~\cite{draem}, SimpleNet~\cite{simplenet}, CFA~\cite{cfa}, CFLOW-AD~\cite{cflow}, and RD~\cite{rd}, explicitly designed for unified training, including UniAD~\cite{uniad}, OneNIP~\cite{gao2024onenip}, MambaAD~\cite{mambaad}, DesTSeg~\cite{destseg}, LGC~\cite{lgc} and Dinomaly~\cite{guo2025dinomaly}.
 However, existing MUAD evaluations have been conducted on datasets with limited category counts (typically $\leq$ 30 classes), leaving the scalability of these methods to large-scale, highly diverse industrial scenarios largely unexplored.
-Our Real-IAD Variety dataset, with its 160 categories, enables the first comprehensive assessment of MUAD performance under realistic industrial diversity.
+Our Real-IAD Variety dataset, with its 160 categories, \gbb{provides the first rigorous testing ground for MUAD scalability}.

-\subsection{Multi-view Anomaly Detection}
+\subsection{Multi-View Anomaly Detection}

 Beyond single-image analysis, Multi-View Anomaly Detection (MVAD) leverages complementary information from multiple viewpoints to enhance inspection accuracy and robustness.
 This approach originates from the stringent precision requirements of industrial quality control, where anomalies may be occluded or imperceptible from a single perspective.
 Representative methods such as MVAD~\cite{mvad} exploit multi-view consistency constraints and cross-view feature fusion to improve detection performance, which is critical for minimizing false negatives in practical deployment scenarios.
 Nevertheless, existing MVAD datasets predominantly focus on limited object types and controlled imaging conditions, constraining the evaluation of cross-view generalization in diverse industrial contexts.
 Real-IAD Variety addresses this gap by providing multi-view annotations across 160 categories, facilitating rigorous MVAD benchmarking.